tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 5. Understand the semantic meaning of types
 6. Provide clients with a copy of the schema

+This sort of schema is also not rich enough.
+It doesn't tell us:
+1. What methods exist to be invoke.
+2. What arguments those methods take.
+3. If there is an unbounded edge between two types.
+4.

 # The Protocol

 We had to move beyond just providing a pure schema and also provide a protocol.
 The protocol would define: